 But if you would like to boost your future retirement benefit through your own funds, you may make optional after-tax contributions or catch-up contributions to your account.

-* You can start and stop through your association’s payroll department.
+* You can start and stop through your association’s payroll department or via the self-service portal.

 * There’s no fixed time commitment.